ker0olos/might-cli/README.md

 Now you have to create a few tests to run, tests are described inside a file called `might.map.json`, the easiest way to create tests is with the help of [Might UI](https://github.com/ker0olos/Might).

-Run `npx might -m` to open the UI regardless of it's installed or not;
+Run `npx might -m` or `yarn might -m` to open the UI regardless of it's installed or not;

 > If you really want to write tests manually (not recommended) look at
 > [map.md](https://github.com/ker0olos/might-cli/blob/main/map.md).